Robotics010/carla_autoware_bridge/troubleshooting.md

 ## carla_ros_bridge time-out Error

-If you get `Error: time-out of 2000ms while waiting for the simulator, make sure the simulator is ready and connected to localhost:2000`, then you need just restart carla simulator and try again.
+If you get `Error: time-out of 2000ms while waiting for the simulator, make sure the simulator is ready and connected to localhost:2000`, then you need just increase timeout value.

 ## Control does not work because of missing nodes